 β is the scalar of the production factor, could differ between increasing or decreasing LC;

-γ is a distance weighting factor;
+ω is a distance weighting factor;

 P is potential crop productivity, simulated by the ecosystem model.

-In this study, values used were α: 1.0/1.0 (increase/decrease), β: 2.0/1.0 (increase/decrease), γ: 2.0.
+In this study, values used were α: 1.0/1.0 (increase/decrease), β: 2.0/1.0 (increase/decrease), ω: 2.0.

 The resultant suitability index was then divided by the number of grid cells in the target country to yield the grid cell share of the country-level land cover change: